shalkam/cra-ssr-example/README.md

 yarn
 ```

-3. build the client side app `yarn build`
+3. build the client side app `yarn build` from project root

-4. start the server with ssr `yarn start-ssr`
+4. start the server with ssr `yarn start-ssr` from project root